 This is exactly why most couples fail to set healthy relationship boundaries in this sappy zone.
 Both partners overstep very often and the glow of new love overshadows this mistake.
 Needless to say, it becomes a problem very quickly.
 Of all the stages of a new relationship, the romantic one generates the most common dating errors.
 It is in this period that people don’t recognize toxic relationships and red flags.
 Winged cupid is painted blind for a good reason.

 Although it may not seem like it with all the heady rush of romance you’re in the thick of, navigating the first stages of a new romantic relationship is no piece of cake.
-Here are a few handy tips to make your sailing smoother:
+Here are a few handy tips to make your sailing smoother in the phases of a new relationship:

 - Reveling in romance is a lot of fun but don’t neglect your work/education.
 Losing sight of personal goals and priorities is inadvisable